postmates/cernan/README.md

 `example-config.toml`.
 The TOML specification is [here](https://github.com/toml-lang/toml).

+### null

+The null sink accepts points and immediately discards them.
+This is useful for testing deployments of cernan, especially on systems with slow disks.
+For more information, see the section on 'Durability' and also the section on 'Resource Consumption'.

+There are no configurable options for the null sink.

 ## Prior Art

-The inspiration for the intial `cernan` work leaned very heavily on Mark Story's [rust-stats-server](https://github.com/markstory/rust-statsd-server).
+The inspiration for the intial cernan work leaned very heavily on Mark Story's [rust-stats-server](https://github.com/markstory/rust-statsd-server).
 I originally thought I might just adapt that project but ambitions grew.
 Thank you Mark!